 (i) ...working toward jointly developing and implementing common, high-quality assessments... aligned with the consortium’s common set of K-12 standards...

-C. Data Systems to Support Instruction (47 points)
+C. Data Systems to Support Instruction (47 points)and the requirement for the ability of the government to access that data:

 (C)(1) Fully implementing a statewide longitudinal data system (24 points)